anushkavidanage/bc-pprlSegmentAtomAttack/README.md

+#A Critique and Attack on “Blockchain-based Privacy-Preserving Record Linkage Enhancing Data
+Privacy in an Untrusted Environment

 This archive contains code and data sets to run the atom Bloom filter based attack described in:

 "A Critique and Attack on “Blockchain-based Privacy-Preserving Record Linkage Enhancing Data Privacy in an Untrusted Environment”

 The attack illustrates the privacy flaws of the blockchain based privacy-preserving record linkage protocol proposed by Nobrega et al. (Information Systems, 2021).